RafaelLopreti/RafaelLopreti/README.md

 # - Hello World!
-Eu sou o **Rafael Lopreti**
+I am **Allan Lopreti**

-- Desenvolvedor Full Stack apaixonado por criar soluções práticas e performáticas.
+- Software Engineer passionate about creating practical and high-performance solutions.
-- Desde os 13 anos explorando o mundo da programação e aprendendo algo novo todos os dias.
+- Exploring the world of programming since the age of 13 and learning something new every day.

 ---

-### Contato e Redes
+### Contact and Networks

 <div>
   <a href="mailto:rafael.lopreti@gmail.com" target="_blank">